umbraco/UmbracoDocs/Documentation/Development-Guidelines/project-structure.md

 	* [See here for the sub-structure details of this project](umbraco-web.ui-client.md)
 	* Contains all of the files used to create the v7 AngularJs back office application
 	* This project is part of the solution as a simple 'website', it does not compile
-	* The project contains it's own build system and can operate as a stand-alone website using mock-data for any developers who do not wish to develop with Visual Studio to help create the JS, CSS and markup used to create the new Umbraco back office UI.
+	* The project contains its own build system and can operate as a stand-alone website using mock-data for any developers who do not wish to develop with Visual Studio to help create the JS, CSS and markup used to create the new Umbraco back office UI.
 * Umbraco.Tests
 	* Contains all unit tests for Umbraco
 	* Uses Nunit for unit tests